-Sleeping on silk isn’t just reserved for the royalty.
+Sleeping on silk isn’t just reserved for royalty.
 In fact, there are many health and beauty benefits that you can reap from sleeping on silk.
-For an opulent yet natural material that looks and feels like a dream, consider investing in a mulberry silk bedding that’s odourless and more breathable than cotton.
-With its breathable properties, mulberry silk helps to retain your hair and skin’s essential oils — you won’t have to worry about waking up to a crazy bed head situation in the morning.
+For an opulent yet natural material that looks and feels like a dream, consider investing in mulberry silk bedding that’s odourless and more breathable than cotton.
+With its breathable properties, mulberry silk helps to retain your hair and skin’s essential oils — you won’t have to worry about waking up to a crazy bedhead situation in the morning.
 Take, for instance, SOVA‘s luxurious mulberry silk pillowcases.

 For some, the last thing you’d want to think about after a long day out is having to worry about what you should wear to bed.
 But truth be told, your outfit to bed can actually affect the quality of your sleep.
-Whether you’re opting for a silk nightdress, matching PJs with your partner or even just a simple t-shirt with shorts, it’s imperative that you opt for light, breathable fabrics such as modal, flannel or silk so you won’t be breaking out in sweat while you’re snoozing.
+Whether you’re opting for a silk nightdress, matching PJs with your partner or even just a simple t-shirt with shorts, it’s imperative that you opt for light, breathable fabrics such as modal, flannel or silk so you won’t be breaking out in a sweat while you’re snoozing.

 Now that most of us are still working from home, we have more access to our beds than before.
 And if you’re struggling to stay awake in the afternoon, going for a power nap would be your best bet to help you get through the day.
 In fact, power naps actually bring a lot of benefits that you may not know about.
 Think — increased alertness, better endurance, increased creativity, and a lowered risk of heart disease.